Fransssss/Frans-Repo-4-Algos/README.md

 	</video>
 </div>

 This short screencast walks through the landing page layout, highlights each algorithm card, and clicks a sample repository link to show how the portfolio opens implementations in new tabs.
+If the embedded player does not load in your viewer, open the `ProjectDemo.mp4` file included in the repository root.

 ## Technologies Used
 - HTML